Mark Robinson, In-Kind Management Section Leader for ITER since 1 November, is an avid motorcyclist.

-As Section Leader for In-Kind Management since 1 November, Mark's role will be to keep Procurement Arrangement (PA) signings on track.
+As Section Leader for In-Kind Management since 1 November, Mark's role will be to keep Procurement Arrangement signings on track.
 These important milestones toward ITER construction mark the moment when Domestic Agencies begin procurement activities with industry.
-160 PAs are planned to cover ITER construction; 29 have been signed to date, and the rhythm is set to accelerate in 2010.
+Some 160 Procurement Arrangements are planned to cover ITER construction; 29 have been signed to date, and the rhythm is set to accelerate in 2010.

 Mark and his five colleagues in In-Kind Management work with the technical, quality and scheduling responsible officers from both the ITER Organization and the Domestic Agencies.
 Each signing is the culmination of a long, collaborative process including detailed negotiations to make sure that nothing goes wrong on the appointed day.
-The Section is also responsible with other groups for tracking the performance of signed PAs against scheduled milestones toward delivery, and ticking off credit as the items are delivered.
+The Section is also responsible with other groups for tracking the performance of signed Procurement Arrangements against scheduled milestones toward delivery, and ticking off credit as the items are delivered.
 "The scale of ITER can not be underestimated," says Mark.
-"The number of procurements is daunting and challenging - there is a procurement network and supplier chain for ITER all over the world!"
+"The number of procurements is daunting and challenging.
+There is a procurement network and supplier chain for ITER all over the world!"

 return to Newsline #110